quiltdata/quilt/docs/API Reference/limitations.md

 ### API

-As of this writing, with sufficient client-side memory, you can comfortably scale Quilt packages to one million objects with no practical limit on object size, outside of S3's 5 TB per object limit.
+As of this writing, with sufficient client-side memory, you can comfortable scale Quilt packages to at least one million objects per package, with no practical limit on object size (save S3's 5 TB per object limit).
+A fast network, or better yet an AWS compute instance in the same region as your Quilt S3 buckets, is recommended.

 ### Metadata